Skip to Content

 The French Riviera is an indelible feature of France thanks to its glittering oceans, pleasant temperature, and glitzy resorts.
 Along this stretch of coast, you can visit places like Nice, with its long beach, flower market, old town, and museums; Cagnes-sur-Mer, which is known for its horse races; and Antibes, a port that Picasso used to frequent.

-An ideal way to sample the opulence of Monte Carlo is on a cruise along the French Riviera.
+An ideal way to sample the opulence of Monte Carlo is on a cruise along the French Riviera and one of the top reasons to visit France.
 Film lovers should spend some time at Cannes, while those in Saint-Tropez could relax at a sidewalk café and watch the beautiful people passing by.
 Cassis, a fishing town east of Marseilles, is a common inclusion on cruise itineraries due to its shingle beaches and pastel-colored harbor buildings.

 France stands out as one of the few nations with a really vibrant cultural scene, which is why so many people plan a trip to France each year.
 They have a long and storied history that includes Napoleon and the French Revolution, and they are rightfully proud of it.